beschlz/dartsly-cloud-infra/README.md

 Stuff that i would like to try out with this cluster is:
 * A fully GitOps driven workflow on Kubernetes and AWS
 * Especially using ArgoCD and using a service mesh (Linkerd or Istio, haven`t setteld there yet)
+* Vault for Secrets Management
+* Zitadel, i`ve used Keycloak quite a bit and wanted to try an alternative

 ## 📁 Repo Organization